Multilayer Perceptron Neural Network Models in Asset Pricing: An Empirical Study on Large-Cap US Stocks: Conclusion and Discussion

-Overall, MLP models bring promising performance on downside risk control and relatively high annual return after transaction cost for factor investing in all scenarios of our case, especially during the COVID-19 period.
-The design of ours highly approached the real practicable conditions which makes it more applicable to the market practitioners.
-It highlights the untility of new inspirations on neural network models on the asset pricing assignment for both industrial applications and academic research.
-Whereas, the existing challenges of limited data length, trading signal filtering, model hyperparameters tuning and stock selection which highly influence the model and portfolio performance.
-Topics such as how to moderate the restriction of data length, improve the trading signal quality and tune the model hyperparameter effectively are still worth further exploration. \\
+Overall, MLP models bring promising performance on downside risk hedging and relatively high absolute return after transaction cost as the factor investing strategy in this case, especially in the COVID-19-Inclusive Period and the value-weighted method.
+This means models have a higher preference for stocks with larger market capitalization.
+The design of the factor investing strategy with the proposed MLP models highly approaches the real stock market practical conditions, which makes it more applicable to practitioners.
+It highlights the new inspirations on neural network models in the empirical asset pricing and factor investing.
+Whereas, the existing challenges of limited data length, trading signal filtering, model hyperparameters tuning and stock selection highly influence the model and portfolio performance.
+Topics such as how to moderate the restriction of data length, improve the trading signal quality and tune the model hyperparameter effectively are still worth further exploration.
+In addition, the MLP models pre-assume the sequential configuration of the data, with no mechanism embedded for processing data sequentially.
+More temporally specific neural network models can be employed for the asset pricing tasks.
+In addition, to further improve the financial and economic interpretability of these neural network models, the DM test can be applied to individual stocks to investigate the model's preference for an industry or sector, while investigating further on MSE and OOS $R^2$ for the contribution of characters, for example, which industry sectors have higher predictive power in a certain framework, and what is the impact of market capitalization size.
+These structures can also be applied to the volatility modelling for risk control. \\

 \bmhead{Acknowledgements} I would like to thank my supervisor, Professor Peter N Smith (University of York), for his support and guidance throughout this project.
 I am also grateful to Dr Penn Rainford, Dr Mark Stevenson, Dr Mark Hallam, and Professor Laura Coroneo for their comments and suggestions.
 I appreciate the technical support from Qiran Lai and Jingbo Yang.
 I thank Dr Grega Smrkolj for his advice on LaTeX formatting and diagrams, and my family and friends for their encouragement during this work.
 This research was supported by the Viking Computing Center (University of York) through access to its GPU-based high-performance computing (HPC) cluster.\\